Parts of a Bee

 Structures located on the head gather information that makes it possible for the foraging insect to maneuver through the environment.

 Honey bees have 5 eyes.
-In fact, they have 2 different kinds – compound and simple.
-Each type communicates visual perception in different ways.
+In fact, they have 2 different types of eyes – compound and simple.
+The two large compound eyes take up a large area on the face.

 The large compound eyes are also covered with hair.
 Yep, bees have furry eyeballs!
 The hairs are very sensitive and help bees navigate.
-Honey bee sight is actually quite remarkable.

-Near the top of the head, you will find 3 small eyes located close together.
-These are called ocelli.
 Not used for sight, ocelli are light sensors.
 They help the worker navigate and know when its time to return to the hive.

-Do Bees Have a Nose?
+Do Bees Have a Nose? – The Antenna

 The 2 antennae can act independently.
 This helps the flying bee locate sweet smelling nectar in different directions.